-September’s a great time to buy a car, with no shortage of manufacturers announcing scrappage deals.
-New car buyers have potential to save thousands from a whole host of manufacturers, including Fiat, Kia, Renault, Nissan, Seat, Skoda, Audi, Volkswagen, Toyota, Hyundai, Vauxhall, Mercedes-Benz, BMW, Ford, MG and Mazda.
+Now is a great time to buy a new car, with no shortage of manufacturers announcing scrappage deals.
+New car buyers have potential to save thousands from a whole host of manufacturers, with Mitsubishi the latest brand to announce a scrappage offer.

-We’ve outlined the current offers available for UK car buyers.
-We’ll be keeping this updated – check back to see if any other car manufacturers have announced similar deals.
+We’ve outlined the current deals available for UK car buyers.
+We’ll be keeping this updated – check back to see if any other car manufacturers have announced similar offers.

 What is a scrappage scheme?